 We seek to build and sustain a relationship with HMRC that is constructive and based on mutual respect.
 We work collaboratively wherever possible with HMRC to resolve disputes and to achieve early agreement and certainty.

 We also engage with the government on the development of tax laws either directly or through industry and other representative bodies as appropriate to encourage an open, constructive tax legislature framework.

-Our UK Tax Strategy is applicable across the OVF UK sub-group.
-We review, update and publish this annually in accordance with our obligations under paragraph 23(4), Schedule 19, Finance Act 2016.
-This document was approved for publication by the Vauxhall Finance plc Board on behalf of the UK members of the sub-group on 7 December 2018 in relation to the 2018 Financial Year and the group regards its publication on this website as complying with the duty under paragraph 22(2) of that Act.
-The UK entities within the scope of this strategy for the 2018 Financial Year were: OPVF Europe Holdco Limited (merged into Opel Bank S.A. on 30 November 2018), OPVF Holdings UK Limited (now in liquidation), Vauxhall Finance plc, Saab Finance Limited (now dissolved), Vauxhall Finance UK Limited (now dissolved) and GLNL BV (now dissolved).
+This Tax Strategy was first published in 2017.
+We review, update and publish it annually in accordance with our obligations under paragraph 23(4), Schedule 19, Finance Act 2016.
+This document was approved for publication by the VF plc Board on 20 November 2020 in relation to the 2020 Financial Year and the Company regards its publication on this website as complying with the duty under paragraph 22(2) of that Act.